Human Development Index

 After three consecutive decades of economic, educational and health advances, the world has taken a step backwards in 2020 because of the COVID-19 pandemic.
 This has been announced by the United Nations Development Programme (UNDP), which has been compiling the Human Development Index (HDI) since 1990.

 Among the serious consequences of the SARS-CoV-2 coronavirus is one that does not directly affect any vital organ, but does affect the future of people: the decline in human development.
-In just a few months, the COVID-19 pandemic has claimed the lives of hundreds of thousands of people across the world, left 60% of school children out of school, and resulted in a projected 4% drop in global per capita income, according to the United Nations Development Programme (UNDP).
+In just a few months, the COVID-19 pandemic claimed the lives of hundreds of thousands of people across the world, left 60% of school children out of school, and resulted in a projected 4% drop in global per capita income, according to the United Nations Development Programme (UNDP) in its report published in 2020.

 This United Nations (UN) agency is made up of experts who help countries implement integrated and lasting solutions for the planet and its inhabitants.
 The UNDP addresses issues essential to the development of humanity such as the eradication of poverty, inequality or the impacts of climate change, which is why coronavirus has affected its aspirations, as reflected in the announced fall in the Human Development Index for the first time since its creation in 1990.